All About Radiation: Radiation Exposure & Radiation Sickness

 We are exposed internally to radioactive components, which we take into our bodies through food, water, and the air we inhale.
 Moreover, we have radioactive components (Potassium 40, Carbon 14, Radium 226) in our blood or bones.

-Furthermore, we are presented with fluctuating measures of radiation from sources, for example, dental and other clinical X-rays, modern purposes of atomic procedures, and other custom items, for example, aluminized wristwatches, ionization smoke alarms, etc.
+Furthermore, we are presented with fluctuating measures of radiation from sources such as dental and other clinical X-rays, modern purposes of atomic procedures, and other custom items such as aluminized wristwatches and ionization smoke alarms.

 We are additionally exposed to radiation from radioactive components contained in the aftermath of atomic explosives testing and routine, ordinary releases from atomic and coal power stations.